ild-thl/moodle-format_mooin/README.md

 ## mooin_405 Features and bug fixes
 Features:
-- change mooin4 theme colors by selecting a color palate or choose custom colors
+- change mooin4 theme colors by selecting a color palate or choose custom colors in theme settings /admin/settings.php?section=themesettingmooin4
 - display/hide section and chapter numbers by using checkmark in course settings

 Bug fixes: